norlandrhagen/CMAP/_build/html/_sources/catalog/datasets/SST.rst.txt

 Dataset Description
 *******************

-The Simons Ocean Atlas contains **Sea Surface Temperature** records from 2013-01-01 - 2017-05-15 collected from the Group for High Resolution Sea Surface Temperature (GHRSST) project.
+The Simons Ocean Atlas contains **Sea Surface Temperature** records from 2013-01-01 through 2017-05-15 collected from the Group for High Resolution Sea Surface Temperature (GHRSST) project.
 Data is gathered from the from a combination of in-situ sensors and satellite radiometer missions.
 The data is an interpolated product with the spatial resolution of 0.25 degrees and a daily temporal resolution.

 More information can be found Here_